sadespresso/moment_dart_docs/docs/localizations.md

 # Localizations

 MomentLocalization is responsible for the logic required to convert DateTime to human-readable format.
-Localizations are **singletons**.
+Localizations are lazy-loaded **singletons**.
+Meaning, they're instantiated only once, and only if you use the localization.

 See [MomentLocalization class definition](https://pub.dev/documentation/moment_dart/latest/moment_dart/MomentLocalization-class.html)

 In order to keep the library with no dependencies, all localizations of `moment_dart` is implemented in the package.

 ## Get localization